tanki60/SeleniumDev/README.txt

 Please also read the 'TestRun-Overview.txt' for details on what each test does.

-oh, you can see the 'test-output' and 'Custom-Report' folders for generic and custom reports (index.html, and Custom-Report-*.html)- don't judge just yet! haha.
+oh, you can see the 'test-output' and 'custom-report' folders for generic and custom reports (index.html, and custom-report-*.html)- don't judge just yet! haha.

 Next on Selenium: Docker container for nodes to use Selenium Grid.